zackwag/homebridge-somneo/README.md

 }
 ```

-### Optional Parameters

-- `pollingSeconds`: Time in seconds for how often to ping the clock.
-(Default: `30` or 30000 milliseconds)

 ## Future Plans
 - Currently the plugin only supports one Somneo clock.
 Not sure how many people have multiple clocks.
-- Allow users to select which accessories they want.
 - Support for more accessories.
 I would love to add a switch to turn on the FM radio or AUX, but can't find that.
 Any help would be appreciated.
 - No support for sound sensor.
 HomeKit does not have a sound level sensor.
 I thought about having an occupancy sensor, but would need to know what sound level occupied/not should be considered.
 - Better error handling.
 I am a Java developer by trade and am still learning Typescript :).